 Example: that whole exciting decoy flight from #4 Privet drive was supposedly forced upon us because with the suspected infiltration of the Ministry, if Potter had used the Floo network or Apparated, the Ministry (and the infiltrating DEs) would “have him”.
 We are directly informed of this in Chapter 1.

-This was obviously done to set us up for the fact that one of the DEs would do exactly that and force them out of their hideaway at #12.
+This was obviously stated to set us up for the fact that one of the DEs would do exactly that and force the trio out of their hideaway at #12.

 Only, now it raises the question of why Harry couldn’t have Apparated side-along to the Weasleys’ with an Order member from some other location.
 Mrs Figg’s house perhaps.
 No one could have grabbed hold of them to track them.
 Not unless there was a DE in an invisibility cloak hiding in her sitting room.
 Or one of them is a cat Animagus.

 And besides.
 It’s portkeys that the Ministry authorizes.
+And monitors the Floo.
 The Ministry issues Apparation licenses, but it doesn’t oversee Apparation.

 Although Magical reversal squads supposedly are alerted in the case of splinching.
 Or are they?
 Why didn’t a magical reversal squad respond to Ron’s splinching?

-At most Thicknesse only was monitoring #4 itself.
+At most Thicknesse only was having #4 itself remotely monitored.
 They could have gotten away from there easily enough.
 That whole trip wasn’t even necessary.
 It was as illogical and contrived and poorly planned as something I would expect from a fanficer who was still in High School.
 And a lot of fanficers in High School could have come up with something a good deal more convincing.

-Why not send Hedwig off the day before, with a letter to Professor McGonagall to tell her that he will not be back in the fall, and would she keep Hedwig until further notice?
-Get the bird out of the way with an innocuous message that would give nothing significant away, that the DEs would just read and let continue on its way, and get rid of the silliness of half a dozen people escaping from #4 with stuffed birds in cages.
+Why not send Hedwig off the day before, with an innocuous letter to the Weasleys to ask them to keep Hedwig until further notice?
+Get the bird out of the house with a message that would give nothing significant away, that even if it was intercepted, the DEs would just read and let the bird continue on its way in hopes of intercepting future messages, and eliminate the silliness of half a dozen people escaping from #4 with stuffed birds in cages.

 (Answer: since Rowling had nothing for the bird to do in this story, she had to either kill her or make other arrangements.
 She decided could manage some additional cheap tear-jerking by killing her.
 Why couldn’t Hedwig have earned her keep at the Weasleys’?
 I doubt that Errol is still around.
 For that matter, why couldn’t Ginny take Hedwig to Hogwarts?)